Winnie Brinks

-Winnie Brinks (born February 17, 1968) is an American politician who has served as a member of the Michigan Senate since 2019.
+Winnie Brinks (born Winnie De Vries on February 17, 1968) is an American politician who has served as a member of the Michigan Senate since 2019.
 A member of the Democratic Party, Brinks assumed office as Majority Leader of the Senate on January 1, 2023; she is the first woman to ever hold the office, and the first Democrat to do so since William Faust left office in 1984.
 Brinks previously served in the Michigan House of Representatives from 2013 to 2018, worked as an executive at a non-profit before seeking office.
 In the House, she served on the Workforce and Talent Development, Education, Health Policy, and Tourism and Outdoor Recreation Committees.
 She also serves as chair of the Progressive Women's Caucus, a non-profit organization that addresses concerns about women's health, pay equity, economic security and gender violence.

+She was selected as gubernatorial candidate Jocelyn Benson's running mate in 2026.

 Education and early career

 Brinks earned a bachelor's degree in Spanish from Calvin College.
 For several years she was Executive Director of One Way House Inc., a residential facility for non-violent female offenders.
 She also was a caseworker at The Source, an employee support organization.